rudickamladez/pohles-frontend/content/about.en.md

     description: 'Our fairytale forest begins in the area of the Sad pod Lipou areal, where it also ends.
 An unwritten tradition is that the children at the finish will get a snack, which they will later roast on the fire. '
   parking:
     heading: Parking
-    description: Visitors arriving by car are kindly requested to use the car park. <a href="https://goo.gl/maps/EPPPv2R1ow9DStVRA">Google Maps</a>
+    description: Visitors arriving by car are kindly requested to use the car park. <a href="https://goo.gl/maps/EPPPv2R1ow9DStVRA">Google Maps</a> Parking is <strong>free</strong>.
 menu:
   main:
     name: About